Material Guide

 PLA straws will be completely banned across the UK this year.

-Made from renewable plant based materials, PLA has been hot topic for manufacturers and without a doubt, you’ll of had a coffee in a PLA lined cup at some point.
+Made from renewable plant-based materials, PLA has been a hot topic for manufacturers and without a doubt, you’ve had a coffee in a PLA-lined cup at some point.
 It is a bioplastic and holds significant bragging rights over other plastics.
 PLA produces 80% less emissions than other plastics in production.
-In the right facility it can be easily recycled.
-It’s worth mentioning that PLA can be pricey and disposing of your PLA waste can add to the cost.
+In the right facility, it can be easily recycled.
+It’s worth mentioning that PLA can be pricey, and disposing of your PLA waste can add to the cost.
 It is not domestically compostable, so you will need to pay for a commercial composting collection.
-If PLA products end up in landfill, they can be just as damaging to the environment as toxic plastics.
+If PLA products end up in a landfill, they can be just as damaging to the environment as toxic plastics.

 Oxo – degradable plastic

-The discussion to ban oxo-degradable plastic has come up a lot in last few years but it’s not leaving just yet!
+The discussion to ban Oxo-degradable plastic has come up a lot in the last few years, but it’s not leaving just yet!

 Don’t mistake this for biodegradable plastic.
-Oxo-degradable is only part-degradable.
-Made with a mix of plastics to imitate biodegradation, this material will quickly break down but leaves behind fragments of plastics (microplastics) which can take hundreds of years to break down.
-As this product is no more environmentally friendly than regular old plastic, it creates strong concerns for it’s future on the market.
-On the other hand if you are able commercially dispose/recycle this material, it can be a great product with many user benefits.
+Oxo-degradable is only partially degradable.
+Made with a mix of plastics to imitate biodegradation, this material will quickly break down but leaves behind fragments of plastics (microplastics), which can take hundreds of years to break down.
+As this product is no more environmentally friendly than regular old plastic, it creates strong concerns for its future on the market.
+On the other hand, if you are able to commercially dispose/recycle this material, it can be a great product with many user benefits.

 For precise laws and regulations in your area click here for gov.uk.